-Honolulu-born violinist Patrick Yim has performed as soloist, recitalist, chamber musician, and orchestral violinist throughout the world, including performances in Carnegie Hall and David Geffen Hall (New York), Harpa Concert Hall (Reykjavík), Hong Kong City Hall, Severance Hall (Cleveland), Orchestra Hall (Chicago), Teatro alla Scala (Milan), and the Musikverein (Vienna).
+Praised for his “deeply expressive, finely nuanced playing” (The Strad Magazine) and “superb performances” (Fanfare Magazine), Honolulu-born violinist Patrick T.S.
+Yim has performed on stages around the world, including Carnegie Hall and David Geffen Hall (New York), Seoul Arts Center, Harpa Concert Hall (Reykjavík), Hong Kong City Hall, Severance Hall (Cleveland), Orchestra Hall (Chicago), Teatro alla Scala (Milan), and the Musikverein (Vienna).

-He is a graduate with honors of the Cleveland Institute of Music where he was a student of David Updegraff and William Preucil and was awarded the First Prize at the Institute’s Darius Milhaud Performance Prize Competition for two consecutive years.
+Yim graduated with honors from the Cleveland Institute of Music (BM, MM) where he was a student of William Preucil and David Updegraff and was twice awarded the First Prize at the Milhaud Performance Prize Competition.
 At CIM, he studied chamber music with the Cavani Quartet and Peter Salaff of the Cleveland Quartet.
 He earned his Doctor of Musical Arts degree from Stony Brook University where he studied violin with Philip Setzer, Jennifer Frautschi, and Hagai Shaham, and chamber music with the Emerson Quartet.

-He is Assistant Professor in the Department of Music at Hong Kong Baptist University.
+Yim is Assistant Professor of Violin in the Department of Music at the University of Notre Dame.

 他曾以 Collegium Musicum Hong Kong 客席音樂總監的身份，與世界著名琵琶演奏家吳蠻合作，並曾於香港大會堂演出及擔任小提琴獨奏與指揮。